MikuAuahDark/lily/README.md

 Version Compatibility
 ---------------------

 Lily v3.0 is not compatible with LOVE 0.10.x.
-Latest version which is compatible with LOVE 0.10.x is Lily v2.0.8 and can be found in `v2.0` branch!
+Latest version which is compatible with LOVE 0.10.x is Lily v2.0.x and can be found in `v2.0` branch.
+In case of bug fix, it will be backported to v2.0 branch when applicable.

 Install
 -------